Battle of Keren

 The Battle of Keren (Battaglia di Cheren) took place from 3 February to 27 March 1941.
 Keren was attacked by the British during the East African Campaign of the Second World War.
-A force of Italian regular and colonial troops defended the position against British troops (mostly from Sudan and British India) and Free French forces.
+A force of Italian regular and colonial troops defended the position against troops mostly from Sudan and British India and Free French forces.
 The town of Keren, in the colony of Italian East Africa, was of tactical importance to both sides.
 The road and railway through Keren were the main routes to the colonial capital of Italian Eritrea at Asmara and the Red Sea port of Massawa, which surrendered to the British after the battle.

 Background

 Eritrea

 Colonised by the Italians in 1885, Italian Eritrea was used as a staging ground for Italian invasions of the Ethiopian Empire in the First and Second Italo-Abyssinian Wars.
 The second invasion began in 1935 and Ethiopia fell in 1936.
 Ethiopia, Italian Somaliland and Eritrea were combined to form Italian East Africa (Africa Orientale Italiana) part of the Italian Empire.
-Following the Italian declaration of war on 10 June 1940, Italian dictator Benito Mussolini ordered his troops to capture the British Somaliland and border towns in the Sudan and Kenya.
+Following the Italian declaration of war on 10 June 1940, Italian dictator Benito Mussolini ordered his troops to capture British Somaliland and border towns in the Sudan and Kenya.

+Climate

 Eritrea has three climate zones: a coastal region of sandy plain and low scrub, a cool and fertile highland plateau in the north and the hot and arid Afar Depression in the south.
 The coastal region runs inland for 10–20 mi in the east with elevations of up to 1650 ft and is hot and humid for most of the year, with June, September and October the hottest months.
 At Massawa the average temperature is 31 C and in summer can reach 49 C in the shade.
 Most rain falls in the summer monsoon, with occasional showers in the winter.
 In the escarpments and valleys, the climate is temperate with only summer monsoon rains, except close to the coast, where there is some winter rain.
 May is the hottest month.
 Approaching the highland plateau, the elevation rises steeply to 6000 ft, with some peaks 10000 ft high and the ground declines to the west.
 It is cooler, with the monsoon from June to September and light rain in April and May.
 The temperature is highest during the dry season from November to April and above 8500 ft, sub-alpine temperatures are found.
 The high ground continues into northern Ethiopia, where the mountains and ravines make ideal defensive terrain.